The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Turn off email/Slack (truly absent, not “checking in”)

-Compare to baseline: Did business maintain/improve?
+Compare to baseline: Did business maintain or improve?

-Return debrief: What broke?
-What worked?
 What surprised the team?

 Here’s what Dani hit that wasn’t in the plan—and how she solved each.